bidossessi/brss/README.txt

 $ sudo python setup.py install

-3. Navigate to the schemas folder

-$ cd brss/schemas/

-4. copy com.itgears.BRss.gschema.xml to /usr/share/glib-2.0/schemas
+3. For some reason, the schema is not copied during installation, so do it manually.

 $ sudo cp brss/schemas/com.itgears.BRss.gschema.xml /usr/share/glib-2.0/schemas/

-5. Compile the schema folder
+4. Compile the schema folder

 $ sudo glib-compile-schemas /usr/share/glib-2.0/schemas/